zhongshuwen/dfuse-eosio/README.md

 https://developers.eos.io/welcome/latest/tutorials/bios-boot-sequence
 and make sure you get a grasp of what this blockchain node is capable.

-The default settings of `dfuseeos` allow you to quickly bootstrap a working development chain by also managing the block producing node for you.
+The default settings of `zswlishi` allow you to quickly bootstrap a working development chain by also managing the block producing node for you.

 ## Requirements